 If you are preparing to leave your house and do not want to be foreclosed and evicted, bankruptcy is the right choice for you.
 If you cannot afford to keep your house, the bankruptcy law keeps you from owing any leftover balance to your mortgage lender.

 To learn more about your bankruptcy alternatives, contact us at 404-963-9508 (toll free at 877-419-0450) or by e-mail to schedule a free consultation.
-We have offices in Atlanta, Cumming, Dallas, Douglasville and Gainesville, and evening and weekend appointments are available.
+We have offices in Atlanta, Cumming, Dallas, and Douglasville, and evening and weekend appointments are available.